A Guide to Breast Augmentation

 There are two main implants that surgeons in the UK will use for breast augmentations.
 You should be able to choose from the following:

 Saline breast implants

-Saline breast implants are the more firm implant of the two options and are filled with sterile saltwater.
-Saline breast implants are generally deemed as safer in the body.
+Saline breast implants are the more firm implant of the two options and are filled with sterile salt water.
+Saline breast implants are generally deemed safer for the body.
 This is because, if the implant shell leaks for any reason, the implant will collapse and the saline solution will be absorbed and naturally expelled by the body, safely.